 1. Duties frequently require squatting, bending, kneeling, reaching, and stair climbing.
 Also includes occasional crawling and climbing.

 2. Duties include lifting/positioning of patients and equipment required to provide care: frequent lifting and carrying up to 50 pounds; frequent pushing and pulling up to 200 pounds with assistance; occasional lifting up to 200 pounds with assistance; occasional carrying up to 51-74 pounds.

 3. Duties require constant use of acute sense of sight, hearing, and touch: ability to read orders, test results, instructions, labels, differentiate color consistency; must be able to hear heart sounds, etc.; must be able to palpate and distinguish heat/cold.

-Environmental Conditions: Environmental conditions include procedures that involve exposure to ionizing radiation, and the handling blood and body fluids.
+Environmental Conditions: Environmental conditions include procedures that involve handling blood and body fluids using universal precautions.

 Program Requirements: Upon admission and during the course of the program, the radiologic faculty will carefully observe and evaluate the student’s suitability for the profession.
 If, in the opinion of the radiologic faculty, a student does not exhibit professional behavior, the student may be asked to withdraw from the program.

 Once enrolled, students who receive a final grade lower than “C” in any of the courses in radiography or related areas must obtain permission from the program director to continue the major in radiography.

 Selected learning experiences will be provided at the cooperating hospitals and/or healthcare facilities within the geographic areas served by the college.
 The student is expected to provide transportation to such facilities.
 Travel, time, and expense must be anticipated because of program design and location.
 Travel distance will vary from 1 – 60 miles one way from your home campus depending on the hospital clinical assignment.